 The phasing out of biodiesel containing palm oil from the EU market would have an impact on Indonesia, the world’s largest biodiesel producer.
 Crude palm oil is the main feedstock for biofuel in Indonesia.
 To ensure a steady market for its palm oil, as well as to improve its energy independence, the Indonesian government had rolled out a plan to gradually increase the biofuel mix in its biodiesel.
 Biodiesel is also heavily subsidized by the Indonesian government, to encourage drivers to use them.
 This has led to an increase in domestic biodiesel consumption.
-However, plans to increase the current B30 mix, consisting of 30 percent crude palm oil, to a B40 mix in 2020, have been postponed due to the decrease in biofuels demand and low palm oil stocks during the COVID-19 pandemic.
-In August 2021, the Indonesian Palm Oil Association (GAPKI) stated that Indonesia's B40 biodiesel plan will be further delayed beyond 2022 due to the rising vegetable oil prices.
+Indonesia has planned to increase the current B30 mix, consisting of 30 percent crude palm oil, to a B40 mix in 2023 as an attempt to boost domestic consumption of palm oil.
+By the end of 2022, the country's energy and mineral resources ministry hopes to have finished the road tests and delivered technical advice for B40 implementation strategies.